Ever wonder what makes your erection hard?

 If you have recently developed a bent penis, the bend is usually a problem with the corpus cavernosum itself.

-A bent penis (Peyronies Disease) is usually the result of a scar and/or plaque deposit on the corpus cavernosum that is not allowing part of your corpus cavernosum, to expand normally.
+A bent penis (Peyronies Disease) is usually the result of a scar (sometimes called a plaque) on the corpus cavernosum that is not allowing part of your corpus cavernosum, to expand normally.

 Also, sometimes the bent penis is just a mild curve.
 This curved penis can also be caused by repeated stretching over and over again in a certain direction.

 In either event, a bent penis is no real cause for concern and is very easy to fix.

 A normally healthy male body is capable of producing strong erections well into it's 90s!

 Arteriosclerosis can inhibit the blood flow into these erectile chambers.
-So it is important to exercise, eat a proper diet, and eat the high Omega 3 (essential fatty acid, like from fish and fish oil) rich foods that keep your veins and arteries clean
+So it is important to exercise, eat a proper diet, and eat the high Omega 3 (essential fatty acid, like from fish and fish oil) rich foods that keep your veins and arteries clean.